Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Step 2.
 Deposit funds into your account

 The steps you need to follow to deposit funds into your account will vary slightly depending on the exchange you’re using.
-For example, on Binance, you’ll have to click on “Funds” and then on “Deposit” in the menu found at the top of the screen.

 Step 3.
 Buy NAV

 Now it’s time to trade BTC, ETH or LTC for Nav Coin.
 Once again, the process for doing so differs slightly from one exchange to the next.
+Make sure you review the current price and the total cost of the transaction before you proceed.

 Once you’ve purchased Nav Coin, it’s important to store your cryptocurrency in a secure wallet.
 The Nav Coin Core wallet is available for download from the official Nav Coin website and is compatible with Windows, OSX and Linux.